 It is possible to have a joint venture (an agreement to work together) which is also a partnership.
 A joint venture partnership is able to accommodate both short term and long term relationships.
 For example, if you are certain you wish to work together for a short term business prospect but also want the opportunity to continue to work in partnership in future provided the short term relationship is successful.

-- That the partner must accept the risk liability and other obligations that are associated with the partnership.
+- A partner must accept the risk liability and other obligations that are associated with the partnership.

 - A partner must not compete with the partnership through another business interest.

-So, if you think that you would like to enter into a joint venture we wouldn’t recommend a partnership but instead you could think about a joint venture agreement or joint venture entity which are flexible, lower risk options that offer you better protection.
+Generally no. If you think that you would like to enter into a joint venture, we wouldn’t recommend a partnership but instead, you could think about a joint venture agreement or joint venture entity which are flexible, lower risk options that offer you better protection.
 Another option is creating a reseller relationship.
 You can also read more about partnerships.